 comfortably and in a prudent way where water temperatures are

 At Kayak Adventure, we've led groups of paddlers through cold

 water conditions since our founding in 1999.
-Seventeen winters
+Eighteen winters

 of kayaking on Long Island Sound means experience with a wide